-- Eye examination: During an eye examination, an ophthalmologist may look at your macula and retina to detect signs of damage or disease.
+- Eye examination: During an eye examination, our eye doctor may look at your macula and retina to detect signs of damage or disease.

-- Amsler Grid test: The Amsler Grid test is a simple test that allows an ophthalmologist to evaluate your central vision.
+- Amsler Grid test: The Amsler Grid test is a simple test that allows our eye doctor to evaluate your central vision.
 During this test, you will look at a grid of lines and squares and indicate any areas where the lines appear distorted or wavy.

 - OCT imaging: Optical coherence tomography (OCT) is a non-invasive imaging test that creates high-resolution images of the retina.
 This test can detect signs of damage to the retina and macula.

 Once a diagnosis is confirmed, treatment can begin right away, helping to prevent the progression of the disease.
 Some treatments may include medication or laser therapy.